LaurentVeyssier/Semantic-Segmentation-with-Fully-Convolution-Network/README.md

 ## Results

-I used batches of 32 and Adam optimizer (lr=0.01).
+I used batches of 32, BCELoss and Adam optimizer (lr=0.01).
 Best convergence results were achieved applying scaling factors to the two skip connections during the injection - addition step (x 0.01 for FCN-16 and x 0.0001 for FCN-8).
 The model has difficulties with shadow areas.

 ![](asset/sample.PNG)